Ellough: All Saints Church

 Ellough church is dedicated to All Saints and stands in an exposed position on a ridge overlooking the parish.
 It is medieval in origin, was heavily restored in the late 19th century, and is now a Grade I listed building.
 It stands to the south of the valley of the Hundred River which has its mouth at Kessingland.

 RAF Beccles

-Ellough Airfield was completed in 1943 and served as a RAF Bomber Command and RAF Coastal Command airfield during World War II as RAF Beccles.
+Ellough Airfield was completed in 1943 and served as an RAF Bomber Command and RAF Coastal Command airfield during World War II as RAF Beccles.
 The airfield was decommissioned after the war and the land is now used as an industrial estate, a farmers market and for Ellough Park Raceway, a kart racing circuit.
 William Clowes Ltd. printers moved to the industrial park in 2004 and the park has one of the UK's largest solar roof installation sited on the roof of a Promens warehouse and with a generating capacity of 1.65MW.
 A series of solar farms have been built around the southern and western edges of the site.

 A basic airstrip, known as Beccles Airfield, remains at the site, used as a training base and private airfield.
 For a time a heliport operated to service oil and gas rigs in the North Sea.